 While cash, CDs, and marketable securities are thought of most often when making a gift to a charitable organization, real estate is sometimes the best gift of all.
 Many people reach a stage in life where they simply don’t want the management responsibility that accompanies property ownership.

 For those who have rental apartments or commercial buildings, not only can they avoid capital gain tax, but they can avoid depreciation recapture tax as well.
 For those people with farms or vacation homes, life-income arrangements such as CRTs or Gift Annuities can be equally rewarding.

 Call Oregon Tech and a representative will be happy to discuss a gift of real estate with you.

 Oregon Tech is able to receive life insurance gifts in two ways.
 First, people often have what is called a “paid up” policy.
 In other words, they have owned the life insurance for so long, that cash value has grown inside the contract.
 Sometimes the cash is significant enough that the earnings on that cash are enough to pay the premiums.

 In those instances, the life insurance is deemed to be “paid up.”
 So, whether a person someone 1) has a “paid up” policy or 2) has a policy with significant cash surrender value, Oregon Tech is pleased to receive these kind of life insurance gifts.

 NOTE: Oregon Tech does not participate in start up life insurance programs, in any form, where the goal is to have donors make donations with the expectation that Oregon Tech will use those proceeds to pay insurance premiums.

 Congress allows each of us to put money into a retirement account during our working years tax-free.
 In other words, we don’t have to pay income tax on the amount of money we place in IRAs, KEOGHs, or 401ks.
-Additionally, our retirement accounts get to compound in value tax-free as well in order that they can grow as quickly as possible to support us during our retirement years.
+Additionally, our retirement accounts get to compound in value tax-free, allowing the quickest growth possible to support us during our retirement years.